The Funeral Song Nobody Wanted to Hear — Modern Paraphrase | fresh.bible

-What follows is one of the most searing, emotionally complex chapters in the Old Testament.
+What follows swings through grief, urgency, fury, and open invitation — sometimes in the same breath.
 God pleads.
 God warns.
 God rages against empty religion.
 And right in the middle of it, he makes one of the clearest offers in all of : seek me and live.
 The question is whether anyone was listening.

-Amos opened with a lament — the kind of song you'd sing at a funeral.
+opened with a — the kind of song you'd sing at a funeral.
 Except the person he was mourning was still breathing:

-"She has fallen — — and she will not rise again.
+"She has fallen — virgin Israel — and she will not rise again.
 She lies abandoned on her own land, with no one to help her up."

 Then God spoke directly: